chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==

+= 1.10 =
+* Minor bug fix: [topic-forum] and [reply-forum] tags were missing from list of available tags, although functionality was fine.
+* Add: [topic-url] is now available in replies, too.

+= 1.9.4 =
+* New Feature: No longer add topic/reply author to the recipient list.

 = 1.9.3 =
 * Fix: Replace <code>mb_internal_encoding()</code> with <code>iconv_get_encoding()</code> as at least one host didn't have <code>mb_string</code> enabled.
 * Add: Admin option to enable or disable Subject line encoding.
 Admin -> Settings -> Forums -> E-mail Notifications -> Encode Topic and Reply Subject line.